Register with the Nursing and Midwifery Council (NMC): your graduate career depends upon it

 - If you trained in the UK your education provider will confirm to the NMC that you have successfully completed an approved course, and will also submit a declaration confirming your good health and good character.

 - You are advised to create an account with NMC Online.
 You can then pay the registration fee and complete an application form online.
-At this point, you must declare any police cautions or criminal convictions .
+At this point, you must declare any police cautions or criminal convictions.
+It’s a good idea to undertake this process early on.
+If you apply more than six months after qualifying, you’ll be asked to provide a further reference from a registered nurse or midwife.
 When your application has been processed you will be sent a statement of entry to the register.

 When will I need to re-register with the NMC?

-You will be required to re-register every three years.
-The current requirements for re-registration are 35 hours of learning activity (continuing professional development) and 450 hours of practice over the three years preceding re-registration.
+You will be required to revalidate your registration every three years.
+The current requirements are 35 hours of learning activity (continuing professional development) and 450 hours of practice over the three years preceding revalidation.
+You will need to keep a record to show that you have met these requirements.
+For more information and guidance, see NMC Online.